harnonlabs/core-services.en/help/interface/cookies-first-party.md

     **Secure** - For example, the hostname `smetrics.example.com` points to: `example.com.adobedc.net`.

     >[!NOTE]
-> In the past, Adobe recommended that customers setup two CNAME, one for HTTPS and one for HTTP.
-Since it is a best practice to encrypt traffic and most browsers are strongly discouraging HTTP, we no longer recommend setting up a CNAME for HTTP.
+    > In the past, Adobe recommended that customers setup two CNAMEs, one for HTTPS and one for HTTP.
+Since it is a best practice to encrypt traffic, and most browsers are strongly discouraging HTTP, we no longer recommend setting up a CNAME for HTTP.
 Contact Adobe Customer Care to configure your CNAME for HTTP.

 1. When the CNAME is in place, Adobe works with DigiCert to purchase and install a certificate on Adobe's production servers.